 The VAT Job Search Training curriculum helps the customer learn and demonstrate knowledge and skills necessary to prepare for a job search to obtain employment in entry-level positions.
 The VAT Job Search Training is only for Pre-ETS students ages 22 and younger.

-This service may be provided remotely when the VR counselor has indicated approval of remote service delivery on the VR3121, Referral for Work Readiness Services.
+This service may be provided remotely when the VR counselor has indicated approval of remote service delivery on the VR5000, Referral for Provider Services.
 For information, refer to VR-SFP 3.4.8 Remote Service Delivery.

 The vocational adjustment trainer creates and facilitates a training curriculum of at least 20 hours, with various instructional approaches that include the nine modules listed below with their subjects, and journaling and extension activities: